Hakeme Yazid Said: DPMM

 Hakeme played regularly for DPMM at the 2022 Brunei FA Cup, scoring 15 goals that year.
 He scored five goals against Seri Wira in their opening group game on 13 August which finished 18–0.
-Upon his return from international duty, he scored four goals in a 15–0 rout over Jerudong FC on 1 October in the first knockout stage of the Cup.
-He scored in every round since, including the winner in the first leg of the semi-final against Kota Ranger FC.
-He played from the start in the final against Kasuka FC where his brother Shahrazen netted the winner deep in the second half to secure a 2–1 win.
+He then scored four goals in a 15–0 win over Jerudong on 1 October in the first knockout match of the Cup.
+From there, he scored in every round including the winner in the first leg of the semi-final against Kota Ranger.
+He played as a starter in the final against Kasuka where his brother Shahrazen netted the winner in the second half to secure a 2–1 win.
 At the end of the match, Hakeme was awarded the Young Player of the Tournament.